 1. Ski at Kicking Horse Mountain Resort

-Two incredible ski resorts are at Banff’s doorstep in British Columbia, and our ski shuttles to Kicking Horse Mountain Resort and Panorama Mountain Resort are affordable and accessible, priced below the cost of a lift ticket for each resort and including return transportation from Banff and your full-day lift ticket.
+Some incredible ski resorts are at Banff’s doorstep in British Columbia, and our ski shuttles to Kicking Horse Mountain Resort and Panorama Mountain Resort are affordable and accessible, priced below the cost of a lift ticket alone including return transportation from Banff.
 Did we mention that BC is typically around 10 degrees warmer than Banff?
 Stay in Banff, ski in BC.

 2. See frozen falls under the stars